raycast/extensions/extensions/conventional-commits/README.md

 Each prefix contains a brief description explaining a typical usecase, once selected Raycast inserts the prefix into your current text field.

+You can also view the message structure of Conventional Commits.

 ## Usage

 ![Command Screenshot](./screenshots/cc-screenshot.png)